 Gary Numan, 1979 (Cedric Sharpley, Paul Gardiner, Chris Payne, Billy Currie, Rrussell Bell) (uncredited photo)

 The 1979 album was recorded on the group’s second night at London’s Hammersmith Odeon, September 28.
-LIVING ORNAMENTS ’79 has a very disjointed feel, as Numan rearranged the track order and cutting the show down from the 21 songs performed to nine on the released version; due to that editing and shifting, there are fade-outs (and -ins) on many of the tracks, which disrupts the live feel.
+LIVING ORNAMENTS ’79 has a very disjointed feel, as Numan rearranged the track order and cut the show down from the 21 songs performed to nine on the released version; due to that editing and shifting, there are fade-outs (and -ins) on many of the tracks, which disrupts the live feel.
 The quality of the music and performances, however, were never in question.
 Side one opens with the instrumental “Airlane,” which served as album opener on THE PLEASURE PRINCIPLE.
 The track features a cool synth groove and an awesome power-chording guitar from Rrussell Bell.
 The worldwide number one hit, “Cars,” is sped up in this live setting.
 Though Numan’s voice has a rather chilling, robotic feel on the studio version, his performance here may not exactly be dripping with emotion, but it does exhibit more emotion than most are expecting from this period in his career.
 The Tubeway Army B-side “We Are So Fragile” shows a punkier – dare I say, fiercer – Gary Numan on display.
 The bass by Paul Gardiner is a definite plus here (and throughout the record).
 The song, “Films,” features another accelerated tempo, as Gardiner and his partner in rhythm, drummer Cedric Sharpley, are locked into one of those pockets that only a bass/drum tandem can really fall into.
 Numan’s voice is the disinterested and robotic instrument that we know so well.
 “Something’s In the House” comes from Tubeway Army’s debut album and has Numan sounding snotty and punky again.
 There is some amazing interplay between Bell, Sharpley and Gardiner, proving that – regardless of detractors comments – this is a real band… a very solid performing unit.
 The only problem seems to be a completely out-of-place keyboard/synth solo.
 I can’t tell if it’s in the wrong key or the wrong tempo or exactly what the problem is; I just know that it doesn’t fit.

 Gary Numan, 1979 (uncredited photo)